-At the end of each quarter the Financial Secretary totals the amounts received for each donor and mails copies of the statements to each person who either makes a pledge or contributes to the church.
-Some churches do not send out quarterly statements but I think they are missing an opportunity to
+At the end of each quarter the Financial Secretary totals the amounts received for each donor and mails copies of the statements to each person who

 For IRS tax purposes, the gift must be recorded as given in the year it was actually received not the date on the check.
 The one exception would be a check mailed and post-marked in one year but received in the next; that check can be included in the donation records of the year post-marked.
 Checks that are back dated to the previous year and received on the 1st Sunday in January should be counted as contributions for the new year not the year just ended.